Phlebotomy Certification Clearwater, Florida

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing related materials provided to you by the credentialing agency.
 Every agency has examination materials based on their credentialing exams.
 Be certain to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the final exam.
-NPS provides full examination materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full examination materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are hastily inputted in the national registry and a digital copy of your national certification is stored in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.